 Photo: David Jay (left) with his co-parents, Avary Kent and Zeke Hausfather, and their daughter, Octavia Hausfather Jay Kent.

-David and his co-parents spent years talking about these questions before finalizing their decision to have a child together.
-In the process, they ultimately created a "co-parenting contract," and they've been generous enough to share an abridged version of that contract with us at The New Modality.
-(Some personal material has been removed from this contract.)
+Jay and his co-parents spent years talking about these questions before finalizing their decision to have a child together.
+In the process, they created a "co-parenting contract," and they've been generous enough to share a slightly abridged version with us at The New Modality.
+(Some personal material was removed from the document before we saw it.)

 Here's how the contract begins: